CallWhatsApp

 Do not assume a motor failure from a short no-airflow delay.
 Confirm the unit is actually in a cooling call first.

-2. Indoor Fan Motor or Fan Control Failure
+2. Indoor Fan Motor Or Fan Control Failure

 • No airflow continues even in cool mode.